 Range helps teams know what’s happening, stay in sync, and actually feel like a team.
 It’s thoughtfully designed software that helps teams share daily check-ins, track goals, and run better meetings.
 So you can do your best work together.
 You can watch a video demo here.

 If you’ve ever been overwhelmed, you need Headspace.
 Headspace is a mindfulness and meditation app that lets you recharge and stress less.
 Its guided meditation exercises have proven to reduce anxiety, insomnia, and stress among users.

 Remember, a remote team is as strong as the tools they have access to and the processes it has in place to support everyone to do their best work.
-Since every team is so unique, every team deserves their own unique toolkit.
-You can empower your team to help in the decision making process, and watch how these applications soon become the new space for conference room brainstorms, Friday wrap-up meetings, and water cooler banter.
+Since every team is so unique, leaders and managers are tasked with finding the best options for creating the custom toolkit.
+You can empower your team to help in the decision-making process, and watch how these applications soon become the new space for conference room brainstorms, Friday wrap-up meetings, answering impromptu questions, and watercooler banter.

 Do you have any tools or apps that you love to use with your team?
 Let us know on Twitter at @RetriumHQ!